GenericMappingTools/gmt/doc/rst/source/ps2raster.rst

 -----------

-**ps2raster** converts one or more PostScript files to other formats (BMP, EPS, JPEG, PDF, PNG, PPM, TIFF) using GhostScript.
+**ps2raster** converts one or more PostScript files to other formats (BMP, EPS, JPEG, PDF, PNG, PPM, SVG, TIFF) using GhostScript.
 Input file names are read from the command line or from a file that lists them.
 The size of the resulting images is determined by the BoundingBox (or HiResBoundingBox, if present).
 As an option, a tight (HiRes)BoundingBox